 The jazz ensemble The Slow Club Quartet's second recording (but first under its own band name) is a canon of songs collected from their favorite musical artists.
-Jimi Hendrix, Tom Waits, the Stones, Joni Mitchell, and Elliot Smith, to name a few, have been given the ensemble's own expressionistic stamp.
+Jimi Hendrix, Tom Waits, the Rolling Stones, Joni Mitchell, and Elliot Smith, to name a few, have been given the ensemble's own expressionistic stamp.

 Conceived and composed by guitarist/songwriter Linda Taylor of "Whose Line Is It Anyway?"
 Sum Blues is the sole album from Linda's band Threshold, with Angela as lead vocalist.
 This hard-hitting effort is politically charged, and draws heavily from the blues, soul, gospel, funk, and R&B of decades past.

-And for something in the area of wellness: Relax.
+For something in the area of wellness: Relax.
 Restore.
 Renew.
 After 30 years as a professional musician, and 20 as a yoga practitioner, with this guided class Angela finally integrated two of her loves and produced this yoga CD.
 It is one hour of gentle instruction, narrated by Angela, and featuring beautifully improvised music by The Global Folk.

 Continuing with the wellness path, this collection of short guided meditations is designed to easily facilitate beginning or ending your busy day with intention and consciousness-tuning.
 Each meditation was written and narrated by Angela, and speaks to different spiritual tenets: gratitude, compassion, forgiveness, mindfulness, goodwill, and being present.
 May these meditations bring some peace to your day.